LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/protected_1.rst.txt

    protected((op(Precedence,Associativity,Operator), ...))
    protected([op(Precedence,Associativity,Operator), ...])

-Declares protected predicates, protected grammar rule non-terminals, and protected operators.
+Declares :term:`protected <protected predicate>` predicates, protected grammar rule non-terminals, and protected operators.
 A protected predicate can only be called from the object containing the directive or from an object that inherits the directive.
 A protected non-terminal can only be used as an argument in a :ref:`methods_phrase_2` and :ref:`methods_phrase_3` calls from the object containing the directive or from an object that inherits the directive.

 .. note::